 How long do HMS microinverters last?

-Most HMS microinverters carry 20-25 year warranties and typically operate reliably for 25-30 years with minimal maintenance.
-Their distributed design reduces component stress compared to centralized inverters.
+Most HMS microinverters carry 20- 25-year warranties and typically operate reliably for 25-30 years with minimal maintenance.
+Their distributed design reduces component stress compared to centralised inverters.

 Can HMS systems work during power outages?